Jerrysuper123/javaIntroduction/README.md

 - ClassNotFoundException: Thrown when a class is not found by the classloader.
 - NumberFormatException: Thrown when an invalid string representation is parsed to a number.

-## define customer exception, whenever you want to make use of it in a class - it must start with a throws word
+## define custom exception, whenever you want to make use of it in a class - it must start with a throws word

 ```
 public class InsufficientFundsException extends Exception {